kekeeek/pkgsenderps4/README.md

 ## How to use it

 Turn on the FTP server on your PS4 through GoldHEN first.
 Open the app, put in your PS4's IP (you'll find it under Settings → Network → View Connection Status on the console) and the FTP port.
-Drop your `.pkg` in, hit send, and watch it go.
+Drop your `.pkg` in, hit send, and watch it go — the app shows your current speed and roughly how long is left.
 Once it's finished, head over to the PS4 and open Package Installer to install it.
 If you want to clean up old files later, there's a section at the bottom of the app that lists what's on the PS4 and lets you delete it straight from there.

 ## A note on speed